NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Cavalier.md

 * * *

-You urge your mount forward, trampling enemies in your path.
-You command your mount to Stride up to its Speed (or to Burrow, Climb, Fly, or Swim, if it has the corresponding movement type), moving through the spaces of any foes in your path up to one size smaller than your mount.
-Your mount deals damage equal to the melee Strike using its legs to each creature whose space you move through, subject to a basic Reflex save against your mount's Athletics DC.
-On a critical failure, the creature also becomes off-guard until the end of your next turn.
+You urge your mount to charge into the fray, trampling all enemies who stand in your path.
+You command your mount to Stride up to double its Speed (or to Burrow, Climb, Fly, or Swim, if it has the corresponding movement type), moving through the spaces of any foes in your path up to one size smaller than your mount.
+Your mount deals the damage of one of its melee Strikes to each creature whose space you move through, with a basic Reflex save against your mount's Athletics DC.
+On a critical failure, the creature also becomes Off-Guard until the end of your next turn.
+Roll the damage only once.
 You can damage a given creature only once during this movement.

 ## [[Feats/Unseat|Unseat]] Feat 10

 **Prerequisites** Cavalier Dedication

-**Requirements** You are riding a mount and wielding a jousting weapon.
+**Requirements** You are riding your mount and wielding a jousting weapon.

 * * *

-You attempt to knock an opponent off their mount.
-Make a melee Strike against a mounted opponent.
-If your attack hits, attempt an Athletics check against the opponent's Fortitude DC.
-If you succeed, the foe is knocked off its mount into a space of its choice adjacent to its mount.
-If you critically succeed, it lands prone.
+With a mighty blow from atop your companion, you attempt to knock an opponent off their mount.
+Make a melee Strike against a mounted creature.
+If your attack hits, attempt an Athletics check against the target's Fortitude DC.
+If you succeed, the target is knocked off its mount into a space of its choice adjacent to its mount.
+If you critically succeed, the target also lands Prone.

 ## [[Feats/Specialized Mount|Specialized Mount]] Feat 14